vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 _Note that the Hermes 2 **Theta** models are known to have degraded tool call quality & capabilities due to the merge step in their creation_.
 It is recommended to use the Hermes 2 **Pro** models.

-Recommended flags: `--tool-parser hermes --chat-template examples/tool_chat_template_hermes.jinja`
+Recommended flags: `--tool-call-parser hermes --chat-template examples/tool_chat_template_hermes.jinja`

 #### Mistral Models
 Supported models: